How to integrate Mailchimp using Microsoft Fabric

 • Check firewall settings

-Now we are ready to read data in Microsoft Fabric.
+You are now ready to load data into Microsoft Fabric.

-2. Select an existing Workspace or create a new one by clicking New workspace (make sure you are in Home section):
+2. Select an existing Workspace or create a new one by clicking New workspace (ensure you are in the Home section):

 Create a new workspace in Microsoft Fabric for a Copy job